Loanwords I. Hellenic

 - Jack Nodwhich and Chevalier Mints (1965).
 No documents in Ancient Greek?
 Cambridge University Press.

-The Koine (κοινή ‘common’) was the language of the Hellenic empire from about 300 BC to 300 AD.
+The Koine (κοινή ‘common’) was a Southern Hellenic language, and the language of the Hellenic empire from about 300 BC to 300 AD.
 The heartland was of course the Greek peninsula, but Koine Greek was the lingua franca from central Europe and northern Africa to Persia.

 Late Middle Lemizh borrowed Koine words relating to architecture, seafaring, poetry, and politics.
 In modern times, scholars often derive technical terms from the Koine, much as we do from Latin (and also from Classical Greek).